t1u1/ai-prd-workflow/README.md

 ## Recommended Workflow

 ### Initial Development
+1. **Create PRD** - Start with a vague idea and develop it into a complete PRD using the Interactive Creation prompt
-1. **Verify PRD** - Identify critical gaps and improve quality using the Comprehensive Verification prompt
+2. **Verify PRD** - Identify critical gaps and improve quality using the Comprehensive Verification prompt
-2. **Extract Features** - Transform your verified PRD into organized features with priorities and acceptance criteria
+3. **Extract Features** - Transform your verified PRD into organized features with priorities and acceptance criteria
-3. **Create Rules** - Establish technical guidelines and standards based on your PRD and features
+4. **Create Rules** - Establish technical guidelines and standards based on your PRD and features
-4. **Generate RFCs** - Break down the project into logical, manageable implementation units
+5. **Generate RFCs** - Break down the project into logical, manageable implementation units
-5. **Implement RFCs** - Use the implementation template for each RFC to guide development
+6. **Implement RFCs** - Use the implementation template for each RFC to guide development

 ### Managing Changes
 When new requirements or changes arise during development: